 Just like mass transit and buses solve the problem of moving lots of people to the same places, working with other shippers to consolidate loads will save on costs and reduce carbon emissions for moving products.

 Move this right on up to the top of your list of carrier requirements.
 Carriers will often not be able to move loads because they lack drivers--the industry average driver turnover rate for large and small fleets is around 87%: basically a revolving door.

 But you want to look for carrier partners whose turnover is below this average because happy, reliable drivers are more productive, make less mistakes, are more on-time, and represent you well with your customers.

 Despite what many think, dedicated freight contracts can drive superior savings over spot market freight.
 In this current market, shippers do better to deemphasize spot market sourcing and focus more on developing relationships with their chosen carriers.
 The bottom line: offer dependable freight rather than one-off spot market freight and you’ll become a shipper that carriers want to work and build a relationship with.
 In this tight capacity market, building collaborative relationships with carriers go a long way.

-Scrap Your Old Habits–and Win
+Scrap Your Old Habits--and Win

-Freight sourcing’s shift from a buyer’s to a seller’s market demands that shippers take a long hard look at their sourcing strategies and make some fundamental changes.
+Freight sourcing’s shift from a buyer’s to a seller’s market demands that shippers take a long hard look at their freight sourcing and freight negotiation strategies and make some fundamental changes.
 Companies will put themselves at risk if they don’t reckon with this level of change.
 To win, you need to act decisively to create collaborative carrier relationships and make themselves the “shippers of choice” in this competitive seller’s market.